 "Upon receiving subdivision approval, the applicant is required to pay a development contribution to the Shire for the provision and enhancement of roads, pathways and drainage.
 If the existing laneway and / or right-of-way is required to be sealed, the applicant is required to make contribution to the sealing of this dedicated road to the satisfaction of the Shire.
 This would allow for a constructed primary access and streetscape to the subdivided lot.
 A minimum width of a trafficable surface is to be 6 metres wide.
 Therefore should the width of the dedicated laneway or right-of-way be less than 6 metres, the applicant would be required to cede land at no cost to allow for the minimum width of a trafficable surface.
-On a case by case scenario the opposing side of the laneway or right-a-way may need to proportionally cede land at no cost to allow for widening of the laneway or right-a-way.
-It is recommended that should there be no impact upon residential occupied buildings adjacent to the laneway or right-a-way that the width of the laneway or right-a-way be 10 metres with a 6 metre wide trafficable surface.
+On a case by case scenario the opposing side of the laneway or right-a-way may need to proportionally cede land at no cost to allow for widening of the laneway or right-a-way may need to proportionally cede land at no cost to allow for widening of the laneway or right-a-way that the width of the laneway or right-a-way be 10 metres with a 6 metre wide trafficable surface.
 The ability to have a 10 metre wide dedicated reserve will allow for the subdivided rear lots to be identified and serviced.
 For every proposal to undertake rear-lot subdivision onto an existing laneway or right-a-way should be accompanied with a streetscape and traffic impact study to demonstrate the impact that rear lot subdivision may have on the existing local road network."